Picking the Right File for Print or Screen

 However, we recognize those parameters may still be too vague.
 The file size (from KB to MB to GB) may indicate your overall image size, but there are more informative details to look at during selection: DPI and Dimensions.
 They go hand in hand, so don’t be fooled into checking one without the other.

-• DPI: This is a print industry abbreviation for “dots per inch.”
-It’s the measurement used to define image resolution.
+This is a print industry abbreviation for “dots per inch.”

-• For screen use, your image only needs to be at 72–150dpi (sometimes referred to as PPI or “pixels per inch”) in the final dimensions.
+Screens can be more forgiving than print.
+Your image only needs to be at 72–150 pixels per inch (PPI) in the final dimensions.
+Images around 1024px wide at 150dpi will usually do the trick.
 (Larger is fine, too since our team has experience in resizing images for screen.
-Just don’t go any smaller!)
+Just don’t go much smaller for best results.)

-• Image dimensions are more flexible on screens.
+• For Screens: Image dimensions are more flexible on screens.
 If you plan to force the image size to be larger than its original dimensions at 72dpi, it’s important to confirm that the image quality hasn’t diminished.
+This is where AI upscalers may offer slight improvements, but it’s still best to confirm with a photographer or designer.

 Screencap of image resolution and dimensions in Photoshop.